valkey-io/valkey-doc/docs/management/optimization/latency.md

 If you are experiencing latency problems, you probably know how to measure it in the context of your application, or maybe your latency problem is very evident even macroscopically.
-However redis-cli can be used to measure the latency of a Valkey server in milliseconds, just try:
+However valkey-cli can be used to measure the latency of a Valkey server in milliseconds, just try:

-    redis-cli --latency -h `host` -p `port`
+    valkey-cli --latency -h `host` -p `port`

 Using the internal Valkey latency monitoring subsystem
 ---